davdar/maam/writeup/pldi15.markdown

 `\end{proposition}`{.raw}
 The proof is by simple calculation.

-Finally, our nondeterminism monad transformer expses nondeterminism effects as a trivial applciation of the underlying monad's join-semilattice functorality:
+Finally, our nondeterminism monad transformer exposes nondeterminism effects as a straightforward application of the underlying monad's join-semilattice functorality:
 `````indent```````````````````````````````````````
 mzero : ∀ α, 𝒫ₜ(m)(α)
 mzero := ⊥ᵐ